Relationships with Society

 Local Cleanup Activities

-Kissei and its Group companies conduct cleanup activities around business locations twice each year.
-In spring and fall, as part of our local environmental conservation activities.
-In the spring, we conduct the “Spring Zero Waste Campaign” around May 30th to coincide with “Zero Waste Day,” and in the fall, we conduct the “Fall Simultaneous Cleanup” in late October.
+Kissei and its Group companies conduct cleanup activities around business locations twice each year, in spring and fall, as part of our local environmental conservation activities.
+In the spring, we conduct the “Spring Zero Waste Campaign” around May 30th to coincide with “Zero Waste Day,” and in the fall, we conduct the “Fall Simultaneous Cleanup” around November 1st.
 We will continue engaging in these environmental conservation activities going forward as a sign of gratitude to local communities.

 Anada River Cleanup Activities

 The Anada, a small river about 5 kilometers long that flows near the Kissei Pharmaceutical Head Office in Matsumoto, became rapidly polluted in the 1960s due to local population growth and industrial expansion in the region.
 In 1972, Kissei took the lead in establishing the “Anada River Cleanup Committee” to engage in cleanup efforts, bringing together local residents, businesses, and the city government.
-Since its establishment, the committee aim has been to “protect our hometown rivers using our own hands,” and through environmental beautification activities such as regular cleanups in conjunction with other companies and local residents, as well as the promotion of sewerage system development by the local government, the Anada River has become one of the cleanest in Matsumoto.
+Water resource conservation is a crucial initiative supporting the core activities of pharmaceutical companies.
+Since its establishment, the committee has aimed to “protect our hometown rivers using our own hands,” and through environmental beautification activities such as regular cleanups in conjunction with other companies and local residents, the company continues educational activities for residents.
+The promotion of sewerage system development by the local government has also contributed to this effort, and the Anada River has become one of the cleanest in Matsumoto.
 River cleanups, which have been the main focus since the beginning, are still carried out four times a year, even after 50 years.

 Science Classrooms